-History of the fortress
+History of the Fortress

 In 1308, the site was the setting for a key event in the history of the Knights Templar.
-The Grand Master Jacques de Molay and a some high dignitaries were imprisoned there before being sentenced and burned in Paris.
+The Grand Master Jacques de Molay and some high dignitaries were imprisoned there before being sentenced and burned in Paris.